Cancel anytime

 History and Background

 Celanese Corporation was founded in 1918 as the American Cellulose & Chemical Manufacturing Company.
-Initially focused on producing cellulose acetate, it has evolved into a global leader in chemical and specialty materials.
-Through acquisitions and innovation, it expanded its product portfolio and geographic reach.
+It evolved into a global chemical and specialty materials company through strategic acquisitions and expansions.

 Core Business Areas

-- Acetyl Chain: Manufactures and supplies acetyl products, including acetic acid, vinyl acetate monomer (VAM), and other downstream derivatives, used in a wide range of applications from coatings and adhesives to consumer products and textiles.
+- Acetyl Chain: Manufactures acetyl products like acetic acid, vinyl acetate monomer (VAM), and other intermediates used in various industries, including coatings, adhesives, and textiles.

 Leadership and Structure